ApplePi413/ApplePi413.github.io/README.md

 # ApplePi413.github.io
-This is a website with a basic clock to practice coding.
+This is a simple website to practice HTML and CSS, originally made with just a clock.
 Try visiting the website at pi time!